Hair Restoration For Women in Long Island, NY

-The robotic FUE technique that we employ is associated with minimal to no pain or discomfort.
-Local anesthesia is used during the procedure, along with a mild oral sedative, which provides the necessary comfort for this minimally invasive procedure, and only mild use of over-the-counter pain relievers afterward, if at all.
-The vast majority of patients never need any form of narcotics.
-In contrast, an FUT or “strip surgery” is associated with significantly more pain and discomfort that can last for a number of days following the procedure, and most likely will require narcotics to help provide some relief.
+The robotic FUE method we use at RHRLI involves minimal to no pain or discomfort.
+Only local anesthesia and a mild oral sedative are necessary for comfort during this minimally invasive procedure, and only mild use of over-the-counter pain relievers afterward, if at all.
+The vast majority of patients never need stronger pain killers.
+By contrast, FUT, also known as “strip surgery”, is associated with significantly more pain and discomfort that can last for several days.
+Many FUT patients need narcotics to provide pain relief.

 Is Women’s Hair Loss Different From Men’s?

 Can Medications Cause Hair Loss in Women?

-There are a number of medications that can cause hair loss by interfering with the normal hair growth cycle.
-These include:
+A number of medications can cause hair loss by disrupting the normal hair growth cycle.
+Examples include: